 - UK residents aged 16 to 64 with no qualifications

-- For the first time human capital – value of individuals’ skills, knowledge and competences in the labour market is available for Northern Ireland.
-The value of human capital in 2015 in Northern Ireland was £0.42 trillion (UK overall: £19.9 trillion).
+- The value of individuals’ skills, knowledge and competences in the labour market (human capital) in Northern Ireland was £0.42 trillion in 2015 (UK overall: £19.9 trillion).
 This equates to £362k per head of working age population in NI, compared with £487k per head of working age population in the UK overall.
 These data are sourced from ONS.

 - The other two measures in the Education and Skills domain are sourced from the ONS Labour Force Survey.
-ONS has recently changed the second measure to those not in Education, Employment or Training (NEET) as the previous measure did not allow cross country assessment, or provide an overall UK figure of educational attainment.
+ONS has recently changed the second measure to those not in Education, Employment or Training (NEET) as previously it did not allow cross country assessment, or provide an overall UK figure of educational attainment.
 A person is NEET if they are aged 16 to 24 and not in education, employment or training.
-The UK estimate of 11.5% is a seasonally adjusted figure and is not available on the same basis for Northern Ireland.
-However, non seasonally adjusted data show that in January-March 2017, in Northern Ireland, 12.2% of people aged 16 to 24 were not in education, employment or training.
-This compares with 10.4% in the UK as a whole.
+The UK estimate of 11.2% is a seasonally adjusted figure and is not available on the same basis for Northern Ireland.
+However comparable non seasonally adjusted data show that in January-March 2018, in Northern Ireland, 10.2% of people aged 16 to 24 were not in education, employment or training.
+This compares with 10.6% in the UK as a whole.

 Do you want to know more? – Office for National Statistics Wellbeing.